Olu199/Advanced-Storage-Networking-Lab/README.md

 # Advanced-Storage-Networking-Lab

-While others will benefit from this configuration, I designed this lab for storage network engineers and administrators.
+While this configuration will benefit all home lab enthusiasts, it is crafted with storage network engineers, administrators, and cloud engineers in mind.

-This guide provides detailed instructions for setting up a Proxmox lab environment.
-It covers everything from initial setup to advanced configurations, making it suitable for students at any career stage.
-This document is modular and can be easily updated or forked for improvements and additional information.
-I designed this lab specifically for storage network engineers and administrators; however, the lab is cross-functional.
-Click through the Table of Contents to navigate each topic, and do not forget to share this git repo, like, subscribe, and all that fun stuff I do not know how to do.
+This guide takes you through everything from the initial setup to advanced configurations of all the VMs, simulating a real project and enterprise environment.
+It’s perfect for professionals at any career stage.
+The document is modular, making it easy to update or fork for improvements.

+#### Click through the Table of Contents to navigate each topic.
+And remember to share this git repo, like, subscribe, and all that fun stuff I haven't mastered yet.

 ## Table of Contents